hosseinshirinabadi/Extended-Pintos-OS-CS162/doc/project1.md

 - read: call `file_read` function on the file

-- write: file_write
+- write: call `file_write` function on the file corresponding to the passed in fd, found by looping through the `files` list.
+If fd is 1, write to the console.

-- seek: file_seek
+- seek: call `file_seek` function on the file corresponding to the passed in fd, found by looping through the `files` list.

-- tell: file_tell
+- tell: call `file_tell` function on the file corresponding to the passed in fd, found by looping through the `files` list.

-- close: file_close
+- close: call `file_close` function on the file corresponding to the passed in fd, found by looping through the `files` list.

 #### Synchronization: